From the desk of: Sam C. Chan

 • ergonomic enhancement & pleasant experience

-• new features, making possible foregoing of some 3rd-party products
+• new features, making possible forgoing of some 3rd-party products

-• eventually, it'd be a mandatory standard platform, required by applications
+• eventually, it'd be a mandatory standard platform, demaned by applications

-• it's about justification of cost & efforts vs. benefits (tangible and intangible)
+• it's all about justification of cost & efforts vs. benefits (tangible and intangible)

-• don't overlook costs beyond licensing fee itself (labor, training & memory upgrades)
+• don't overlook costs beyond licensing fee (labor, training & memory upgrades)

-• Vista works perfectly fine on current generation (3-year old) basic workstations
+• works perfectly fine on current generation (3-year old) basic workstations

 • must first clear the compatibility/support step